 As a new creation myth, the story is compelling.
 Like any good myth, it pervades our culture.
 No one is surprised when a student of ancient Greek philosophy is given space in the New York Times to tell us why “The Universe Doesn’t Care About Your ‘Purpose’”.
 With no slightest flicker of troubling doubt, Joseph Carter assures us that “the universe certainly started with a bang, but it likely ends with a fizzle.
 What’s the purpose in that though?
 There isn’t one … In the grand scheme of things, you and I are enormously insignificant”.2

-This confession of meaninglessness may have been given its most quotable form by physicist Steven Weinberg: “The more the universe seems comprehensible, the more it also seems pointless”.5
+All of which finally quieted down to prosaic resignation in the voice of another Nobel recipient, the physicist Steven Weinberg: “The more the universe seems comprehensible, the more it also seems pointless”.6

 Joseph Carter, in the article cited above, finds it natural to say, without blinking an eye, “As a materialist, I think …” — as if “material” and “matter” were perfectly routine concepts.
 Yet I doubt whether any philosopher of science today would be so rash as to venture a confident definition of “matter”.
 Certainly our technological know-how does little to lend it content.

 Much the same can be said of the terms often considered basic to science, such as energy, space, force, and time.
-Feynman himself once remarked, “we have no knowledge of what energy is”.7 Anyone who senses the disquieting shadow of the unknown enveloping our science will hardly pronounce upon the true nature of the “material” world.
+Feynman himself once remarked, “we have no knowledge of what energy is”.8 Anyone who senses the disquieting shadow of the unknown enveloping our science will hardly pronounce upon the true nature of the “material” world.
 To do so might only suggest a tendency toward insecure bluster and a habit of uncritical thinking.